Before You Go

 During the day—Wide-brimmed hats are a good choice for sun protection.
 Ball caps are also useful since they fit under helmets, which are required attire when paddling our whitewater rivers.

-In camp—When the weather is cool or cold, you’ll want a beanie-style hat to wear in camp.
-Warm hats are the perfect remedy for bed-head as you rise from your sleeping bag to secure your morning cup of coffee or tea, or for retaining warmth in the evening hours after the sun sets.
+In camp—When the weather is cool or cold, you’ll want a non-cotton beanie-style hat to wear in camp.
+They are the perfect remedy for bed-head as you rise from your sleeping bag to secure your morning cup of coffee or tea, or for retaining warmth in the evening hours after the sun sets.

 Hot Weather Trips